WWCode-Growth-Ideas-and-Projects/WWCodechatbot/howtodeploy.md

     text: Hey!
 Welcome to Women Who Code.
 Please choose from the option below
   ```

+After that, make sure you **Train** on the app.
+And also make sure you activate the model.

 Here is a look into the webapp with buttons.

 <img src="images/buttons.png">